Former Resident Visa

-Subclass 151 visa is permanent residency that allows individuals, who have previously been permanent residents or served in the Australian Defence Force, to settle and live in Australia.
+Subclass 151 visa is permanent residency that allows individuals, who had been permanent residents or served in the Australian Defence Force, to settle and live in Australia.
+This option differs from other resident return visa subclasses, namely the 155 visa, as it is specifically intended for former permanent residents.
 Depending on circumstances, the applicants must either satisfy:

 - Long residence requirement; or

 Most applicants will qualify for this former resident visa subclass as a long residence applicant.
 Long residence applicant’s can effectively regain their permanent residency status on the basis of their business, cultural or personal ties to Australia and having previously been in Australia as a permanent resident under proscribed circumstances.

 Defence service applicants are restricted to persons who had served prior to 19 January 1981, and is therefore heavily restrictive in terms of eligibility.